Itay Shechter

+Itay Menachem Shechter (or Etey Schechter, איתי שכטר; born 22 February 1987) is a retired Israeli professional footballer who played as a striker.

 Early life

 Shechter was born in Ramat Yishai, Israel, to a family of Ashkenazi Jewish (Romanian-Jewish) descent.
 As a senior footballer, Shechter attended Torah classes twice a week, and also puts on tefillin every morning.

 Club career

 Early career in Israel

 Shechter started his career in the Hapoel Haifa youth team where in 1999–2000 he won the Israeli Youth Cup at the age of 13.

 One year later, Shechter moved to the youth club F.C.
 Emek Izra'el and helped the club promote in four seasons from the fourth league to the first league in youth football.
 Three years after moving to Emek Izra'el, the youth club was joined to the youth club of Hapoel Nazareth Illit, which played in the Israeli Premier League at the same season, and the new club was renamed Hapoel Nazareth Illit/Emek Izra'el.
 Shechter was eventually promoted to the first team of Hapoel Nazareth Illit in the Israeli Premier League.

 His first game in the Israeli Premier League was on 29 August 2005 during Nazareth Illit's 1–2 defeat to F.C.
 Ashdod, when he came on as a substitute.
 He scored his first goal in Nazareth Illit first team against Maccabi Netanya in a 3–1 loss in the Israeli Premier League, scoring the only goal for his club in this game.

 He won a gold medal with Team Israel, alongside Yuval Spungin, in the 2005 Maccabiah Games.

 Shechter has made 10 appearances for the Israel national under-21 football team, was capped several times at youth level.
 His first appearance in the U-21 team was on the losing side to Cyprus, losing 2–1 in a friendly game, Shechter scored the only goal for the Israeli team in this game.

 In 2006, Shechter moved to Maccabi Netanya because he wanted to move to a bigger club than Nazareth Illit, which had just been relegated to Liga Leumit.
 While at the club, Shechter would soon play in the important member in the first team, due to his goal and assist.
 In his three season with Maccabi Netanya, he would score twenty-one in eighty-three appearances.
 In addition, Shechter soon attracted interest from clubs not only from domestic, but also clubs from abroad like Standard Liège and Club Brugge.